 1018 Thomasville Road

-The Florida Natural Areas Inventory is a non-profit organization administered by Florida State University.
+The Florida Natural Areas Inventory is administered by Florida State University.
 We are dedicated to gathering, interpreting, and disseminating information critical to the conservation of Florida's biological diversity.
 The Inventory was founded in 1981 as a member of The Nature Conservancy's international network of natural heritage programs.
 Funding is provided through contracts and grants, which currently include work for the Florida Department of Environmental Protection, the Florida Fish and Wildlife Conservation Commission, and other state and federal agencies.

 Inventory staff continually build and maintain a comprehensive database of the biological resources of Florida, which now includes more than 32,000 element occurrences of rare plants, rare animals, and high-quality natural communities.
 These occurrences are maintained in a GIS (Geographic Information Systems) database for mapping and analysis.